stanford-crfm/levanter/docs/Levanter-1.0-Release.md

 and [MaxText](https://github.com/google/maxtext).
 Salesforce has released the Haiku-based [JAXformer](https://github.com/salesforce/jaxformer).
-There are also a number of independent libraries, including [EasyLM](https://github.com/young-geng/EasyLM) and [JAXSeq](https://github.com/Sea-Snell/JAXSeq), both of which are based on [Flax](https://github.com/google/flax/) and modified libraries from [Hugging Face Transformers](https://github.com/huggingface/transformers/).
+There are also a number of independent libraries, including [EasyLM](https://github.com/young-geng/EasyLM) and [JAXSeq](https://github.com/Sea-Snell/JAXSeq), both of which are based on [Flax](https://github.com/google/flax/) and modified implementations from [Hugging Face Transformers](https://github.com/huggingface/transformers/).
 Previously, Eleuther AI released
 [mesh-transformer-jax](https://github.com/kingoflolz/mesh-transformer-jax/), though it is mostly unmaintained now and uses older, quasi-deprecated JAX APIs for distributed training.